 He was replaced on September 7, 2018, by the Italian coach Gabriele Cioffi, a former defender with extensive coaching experience abroad.
 He was also part of the management team at Birmingham City during the 2016-17 campaign.
 Gabriele signed a three-year contract and a few days later named the former Blackburn and Fleetwood youth coach Nathan Rooney as his assistant.

-Off the pitch Reds entered into a two-year agreement with Brighton & Hove Albion to stage FA Women's Super League and under-23 fixtures at the Broadfield Stadium.
+Off the pitch Reds entered into a two-year agreement with Brighton & Hove Albion to stage FA Women's Super League and under-23 fixtures at The People's Pension Stadium, the new name for our home after the club agreed a naming rights deal with the company in December 2018.